sftcd/etm/etm.md

 [@?I-D.nottingham-for-the-users] argues that, in relevant cases where there are conflicting requirements, the "IETF considers end users as its highest priority concern."
-It seems that doing so is consistent with the expanded threat model being argued for here.
+Doing so seems consistent with the expanded threat model being argued for here, so may indicate that a BCP in that space could also be useful.

 ## Consider ABuse-cases as well as use-cases

 Protocol developers and those implementing and deploying Internet technologies are typically most interested in a few specific use-cases for which they need solutions.
 Expanding our threat model to include adversarial application behaviours [abusecases] seems likely to call for significant attention to be paid to potential abuses of whatever new or re-purposed technology is being considered.

+## Re-consider protocol design "lore"

-Protocol extensibility mechanisms may constitute a particular vector for abuse-cases, given that designers cannot fully analyse their impact at the time a new protocol is defined or standardised.
-One might consider then that a lack of extensibility could be a virtue for some new protocols, in contrast to earlier assumptions.
+If could be that this discussion demonstrates that it is timely to reconsider some protocol design "lore." [@?I-D.iab-protocol-maintenance] For example, protocol extensibility mechanisms may inadvertently create vectors for abuse-cases, given that designers cannot fully analyse their impact at the time a new protocol is defined or standardised.
+One might conclude that a lack of extensibility could be a virtue for some new protocols, in contrast to earlier assumptions.

 ## Isolation

-Sophisticated users can deal with some potentially adversarial behaviours in client applications by using different instances of such applications, for example, differently configured web browsers for use in different contexts.
+Sophisticated users can deal with some adversarial behaviours in applications by using different instances of those applications, for example, differently configured web browsers for use in different contexts.
 Applications (including web browsers) and operating systems are also building in isolation via use of different processes or sandboxing.
 Protocol artefacts that relate to uses of such isolation mechanisms might be worth considering.

-To an extent, the IETF has already recognised some of these issues as being in-scope, e.g.  when considering the linkability issues with mechanisms such as TLS session tickets, or QUIC connection identifiers.
+To an extent, the IETF has in practice already recognised some of these issues as being in-scope, e.g. when considering the linkability issues with mechanisms such as TLS session tickets, or QUIC connection identifiers.

 ## Minimise

 As recommended in [@?RFC6973] data minimisation and additional encryption are likely to be helpful - if applications don't ever see data, or a cleartext form of data, then they should have a harder time misbehaving.
 Similarly, not adding new long-term identifiers, and not exposing existing ones, would seem helpful.

 ## Transparency

-Certificate transparency (CT) [@?RFC6962] has been an effective countermeasure for X.509 certificate mis-issuance, which is a known application layer misbehaviour.
+Certificate transparency (CT) [@?RFC6962] has been an effective countermeasure for X.509 certificate mis-issuance, which used be a known application layer misbehaviour in the public web PKI.
 While the context in which CT operates is very constrained (essentially to the public CAs trusted by web browsers), similar approaches could be useful for other protocols or technologies.

-In addition, legislative requirements such as those imposed by the GDPR for [subject access to data](https://gdpr-info.eu/art-15-gdpr/) could lead to a desire to handle internal data structures and databases in ways that are reminiscent of
-CT, though clearly with signifnant authorisation being required and without the append-only nature of a CT log.
+In addition, legislative requirements such as those imposed by the GDPR for [subject access to data](https://gdpr-info.eu/art-15-gdpr/) could lead to a desire to handle internal data structures and databases in ways that are reminiscent of CT, though clearly with signifnant authorisation being required and without the append-only nature of a CT log.

 ## Same-Origin Policy

 The Same-Origin Policy (SOP) [@?RFC6454] may provide an example of how going beyond the RFC 3552 threat model can be useful.
+Arguably, the existence of the SOP demonstrates that at least web browsers already consider the 3552-model as being too limited.

 ## Greasing

 The TLS protocol [@?RFC8446] now supports the use of GREASE [@?I-D.ietf-tls-grease] as a way to mitigate on-path ossification.
-While this technique is not likely to prevent any deliberate misbehaviours, it may demonstrate that network protocol mechanisms can have impact in this space, if we spend the time to try analyse the incentives of the various parties.
+While this technique is not likely to prevent any deliberate misbehaviours, it may provide a proof-of-concept that network protocol mechanisms can have impact in this space, if we spend the time to try analyse the incentives of the various parties.

 # Conclusions

 At this stage we don't think it approriate to claim that any strong conclusion can be reached based on the above.
 We do however, claim that the is a topic that could be worth discussion at the DEDR workshop and elsewhere.

 # Security Considerations